ASteinheiser/ts-real-time-online-game-template/README.md

 `https://supabase.com/dashboard/project/<PROJECT_ID>/auth/url-configuration`

+I recommend also updating the `Secure email change` setting to `false` (under `Authentication` > `Providers` > `Email`).
+By default, Supabase sets this to `true`, which will require users to click a link in both the old and new emails.
+While this is a good security measure, it can be annoying if users can't access their old email for some reason.

 ### Env Considerations
 - [Turborepo recommends](https://turborepo.com/docs/crafting-your-repository/using-environment-variables#best-practices) that you define environment variables for each "app" instead of trying to define them globally.
 This helps prevent sensitive env values from leaking across apps.
   - Although vite has built-in mechanisms for ensuring certain env doesn't get exposed on the frontend, I find it messy to have env from the web app loaded on the backend, for example.